 - There is no international evidence that vaping products are undermining the long-term decline in cigarette smoking among adults and youth, and may in fact be contributing to it

-- Despite some experimentation with vaping products among never smokers, vaping products are attracting very few people who have never smoked into regular vaping product use
+- Despite some experimentation with vaping products among never smokers, vaping products are attracting very few people who have never smoked into regular vaping, including young people

-- When used as intended, vaping products pose no risk of nicotine poisoning to users, but e-liquids should be in child resistant packaging
+- When used as intended, vaping products pose no risk of nicotine poisoning to users, but vaping liquids should be in child resistant packaging

 - The Ministry of Health is identifying safety standards for vaping products in New Zealand.
-In the meantime, vapers should buy their products from a reputable source like specialist retailers.
+In the meantime, vapers should buy their products from a reputable source, such as a specialist retailer.

 Use of vaping products for stopping smoking